-Chronic Kidney Disease
+2. Chronic Kidney Disease

-*All of these risks are extremely low of course.
+*All of these risks are extremely low.*

-We recommend cleaning your cat's teeth with a cat toothbrush once a day if possible.
+You can also let them chew on bone, it helps keep their teeth clean and in good health.
 This will greatly reduce the tartar build up and the bad breath smell.
 The mouth gets greatly overlooked.
 Have your vet check your cats teeth at every checkup.
 If there is a large build up, they can do a dental cleaning under anesthesia.

 *Also, making sure the microchip is active and registered in your name is a must.*